 Although at first I was attracted by the appearance of the school and its surroundings, I soon came to feel very much part of the Woodford community.
 I could not have had a warmer welcome and immediately felt that I belonged.
 Any worries that I had had about not fitting in quickly disappeared.
 I have been given every support both in lessons and beyond.
 When it came to the daunting prospect of my UCAS application, I was overwhelmed by the offers of support and assistance.
 I cannot believe that my two years in Sixth Form is almost at an end.
 I shall really miss walking through the blue front door every morning.

-Dhibla Leaver 2015 (Cutforth and Meade Scholar 2015) Studied: History, Politics and Economics and achieved A*A*A*.
-She is currently studying at LSE
+Dhibla (Cutforth and Meade Scholar) Studied: History, Politics and Economics and achieved A*A*A*.
+She went on to study at LSE

 Being able to choose my own Sixth Form has been one of the biggest decisions I’ve ever had to make.
 If you are reading this right now, you are probably asking yourself if you will be able to fit in and make a new start at Woodford County.
 I was very anxious to begin with when leaving my old school.
 I was also aware of the high academic reputation Woodford holds and was uncertain of how quickly I would integrate with the students.
 But after a few weeks, I felt like I became a sister to all of the girls at this school and was provided with an amazing support network from all of the staff.
 I feel like I have joined a family and have made life-long friends here.
 Joining Woodford’s Sixth Form was the best decision I ever made.